 We assemble our furnishing kits, tighten leaking faucets, and repair damaged furniture without additional help.
 These are acceptable, since we want to save money and build a sense of competency in our repertoire of home skills.

 However, when it comes to foundation issues, doing the work yourself isn’t recommended at all.
-The stakes are too high, making it important to work with highly qualified professionals.
+The stakes are too high, making it important to entrust highly qualified professionals with the foundation repair process.

 Foundation Repair Defined